Browse the Guide:

 go in front of the selective service board again for possible duty.

 TEED, HIRAM P. CORRESPONDENCE, 1862-1863, n.d.
 0.1 cu. ft.
 Resident of New York; private with the 144th Regiment, New York Infantry; later sewing machine dealer in Pennsylvania.
 Collection includes six letters from Teed to his wife detailing daily life, news from home, and Teed's romantic frustrations at the separation from her, as well as one letter from his wife.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-101.

 TELEPHONE COMMUNICATIONS SURVEY.
 1946.
 0.1 cu. ft.
 Obsolete title.
 Now cataloged as a book, Telephone Communication Survey: the Virginia Polytechnic Institute, Blacksburg, Virginia (TK6392 .C54 1946 Large Spec).
 Ms46-001.

 TENNESSEE, ALABAMA & GEORGIA RAILROAD.
 ANNUAL REPORT, 1917.
 0.1 cu. ft.
 Rail line operating between Chattanooga, Tennessee and Gadsden, Alabama; purchased by the Southern Railway in 1971.
 Annual report providing figures for railway's operation, including workforce, equipment, tonnage hauled, income and expenditures.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-043.

 TENNESSEE, ALABAMA & GEORGIA RAILWAY.
 ANNUAL REPORT, 1917.
 0.1 cu. ft.
 Rail line spanning 92 miles from Chattanooga, Tennessee to Gadsden, Alabama; purchased by the Southern Railway in 1971.
 Annual report providing figures for railway's operation, including workforce, equipment, tonnage hauled, income and expenditures.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-044.

 TENNESSEE, VIRGINIA, AND WEST VIRGINIA.
 CABINET CARDS, c.1880s-1890s.
 0.1 cu. ft.
 Ccollection consists of 23 cabinet cards featuring individuals, couples, children, and adults.
 Images were taken by photographers and photographic studios in Bristol, TN/VA, Bluefield, West Virginia., and several towns in Southwest Virginia.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-024.

 TESTERMAN, LOUISE.
 PAPERS, 1861-62, n.d.
 0.1 cu. ft.
 Two